Pressio/pressio/docs/pages/components/ode_steppers_implicit.md

 ## Overview

-Provides functionalities to create a stepper suitable for implicit methods.
+Provides functionalities to create steppers for implicit methods.
-Recall that implicit methods calculate the state of a system at the next time by solving a system of equations involving both the current state of the system and the later one.
-An implicit stepper is an object that knows how to take one *implicit* step.
+Recall that implicit methods update the state of a system by solving a system of equations involving both the current and next state.
+An implicit stepper is an object that knows how to do one such *implicit* step.

 Pressio implicit steppers are applicable to any system written in *continuous-time* form:
 @f[